realpython/members/README.md

 #### Incomplete

-1. Users should be able to view messages within the lesson view (current)
+1. Users should be able to see who posted a particular message (current)
 1. Users should be able to post new messages within the lesson view
 1. Users should be able to reply to messages within the lesson view
 1. Admin should be able to view all chapters